Sup2point0/Assort/affine/spells/asphyxiskotadi.md

 # Darkchoke Curse

-A deadly curse that paralyzes victens, invoking perceived suffocyzation in darkness.
+A deadly curse that paralyzes victens, invoking perceived suffocyzacion in darkness.

 <table>